sathify/CCSS/README.md

 ##### Compass
   Compass has no class definitions, it is an extension of SASS which provides a lot of utilities.
 It is used for general useful mixins, and sass compilation.
   Compass mixins should nearly *always* be used in cases where vendor prefixes are required.
+This again is a nice to have.

 <a name="principles"></a>